Elephante

-Tim Wu (born November 10, 1989), better known by his stage name Elephante, is an American musician, DJ and music producer based in Los Angeles.
+Tim Heng Wu (born November 10, 1989), better known by his stage name Elephante, is an American musician, DJ and music producer based in Los Angeles.

 Early life

 Wu was born in Ann Arbor, Michigan.
 His parents were born in Taipei, Taiwan and moved to the United States in their 20s.
 He is based in Los Angeles.
 He started to play music at an early age and taught himself to play guitar and was trained to play classical piano.
 He majored in economics at Harvard University.
 In 2011, he graduated and wanted to involve himself in the music industry as an acoustic singer-songwriter before he moved on to electronic dance music.

 Wu began using "Elephante" as a stage name because it was a reference to the phrase "elephant in the room" which he described as his unhappiness of working at a corporate job since he wanted to be a musician.